rusticlion/Manastorm/manastorm_codebase_dump.md

             -- Apply any elevation change specified by the shield if shieldResult.shieldCreated and effect.shieldParams.setElevation then
                 self.elevation = effect.shieldParams.setElevation
-                if effect.shieldParams.elevationDuration and effect.shieldParams.setElevation == "AERIAL" then
+                if effect.shieldParams.elevationDuration and effect.shieldParams.setElevation == Constants.ElevationState.AERIAL then
                     self.elevationTimer = effect.shieldParams.elevationDuration
                 end
                 print(self.name .. " moved to " .. self.elevation .. " elevation by shield spell")